The best things to buy at Memorial Day sales

 Great mattress sales

-Ramhold says you'll find great markdowns on mattresses, but it depends on where you shop.
+For mattress deals, Ramhold said you’ll find great markdowns, but it comes down to where you shop.

-"If you're looking at online mattress places, it's very common to see things like 20 to 25% off at Casper or Purple," she said.
+“If you’re looking at online mattress places, it’s very common to see things like 20 to 30 percent off at Casper or Purple,” she said.

-"Some stores will have up to 50% off," she said, "or they have $600 off on particular brands."
+“Some stores will have up to 50 percent off,” she said, “or they have $600 off on particular brands.”

 Other categories that dominate Memorial Day, according to DealNews:

-- Certain electronics, like TVs (though laptops see bigger markdowns during July back-to-school sales)
+- And certain electronics, like HDTVs (though laptops see bigger markdowns during July back-to-school sales).

 More sales to come this summer